FAITE-TECH/customer-purchase-prediction-upselling/README.md

 data/
 - Assignment-1_Data.csv # Sample demo dataset (Replace it with actual dataset)
+- Sample dataset used for model training is (https://www.kaggle.com/datasets/aslanahmedov/market-basket-analysis)

 Other files
 - train_model.ipynb # Jupyter Notebook used for training & testing